sfvicente/RestApiBestPractices/Docs/HTTPHeaders.md

 <br><br>

-### Ensure custom headers are well-documented for ease of use and integration.
+### Ensure custom headers are well-documented for ease of use and integration

 // TODO: add description